 Did you know that 69 percent of Americans are “somewhat worried” about climate change?
-In fact, 29 percent are reported to be “very worried.”
+29 percent are reported to be “very worried.”

-Climate change is one of the biggest problem facing humanity!
+Climate change is one of the biggest problems facing humanity!
 If left unchecked, the coming climate breakdown is expected to cause untold disaster for many of the world’s people.

 The Paris Climate Agreement is the most important development in the fight against global warming so far.
 Signed in 2016, it is considered a turning point toward a greener future.

 And yet, many people are confused about what the Paris Agreement means.
 If you find the climate agreement too daunting to read, check out our helpful guide below!

 When the world’s leaders came together in 2015, they hoped that they could agree to deal with climate change.
 We’d been here before in Copenhagen in 2009.

 Last time it failed.
 Fortunately, this time the determination to get an agreement was successful.